Community Education and Resiliency Program

-In April 2019, Providence House began expanding the reach of our successful family preservation services to help families in the community before a crisis occurs.
+In April 2019, Providence House began expanding the reach of our successful family preservation services to help families in the community before a serious crisis occurs.

 Our Community Education and Resiliency Program brings our case management, parent education, and trauma services to families in the community through many child-serving partner organizations.
 This prevention-based service allows Providence House to connect with families without having to utilize the crisis nursery program for their children.
 Programming in advance of a crisis allows participants in this program to think proactively about their family, identify any unmet needs, build upon their strengths, and build social connections with others.